Floquet engineering of many-body states by the ponderomotive potential: Light induced exciton condensate

 Now the total exciton field $\Phi $ is the slow variable while the pseudo spin is the fast degree of freedom undergoing Rabi oscillation.
 If there is dissipation (formally introduced by the Keldysh action version of it), \equa{eqn:exciton_Lagrangian_2} is not covered by cases~1 and 2.
-Nevertheless, when there is a condensate such that the spin becomes classical, the Pondermotive force for $\Phi$ can be computed simply from the classical dynamical orbit of the spin: $F_{\text{P}}= \Phi \langle -\partial_\rho (\rho L_\xi) \rangle_t$.
-The resulting Ponderomotive potential $ V_{\text{P}}(\Phi) =|\Phi|^2 \langle \left(B_{\text{z}}-\omega/2\right)(1-n_{\text{z}}) -B_{\text{x}} n_{\text{x}} \rangle_t $ using the rotating wave approximation gives the pink dashed and red solid lines as the phase boundaries for two stronger driving fields in \fig{fig:exciton_phase_diagram}(b).
-A prominent feature is the discontinuity of the boundary as $\omega$ is tuned across the resonance, which is a consequence of the change of the stable orbit of the classical spin.
-See SI Sec.~II for details of the calculation.
+Nevertheless, when there is a condensate such that the spin becomes classical, the Pondermotive force for $\Phi$ can be computed simply from $F_{\text{P}}= \Phi \langle -\partial_\rho (\rho L_\xi) \rangle_t$ where the time average is on the classical dynamical orbit of the spin.
+The resulting ponderomotive potential predicts the pink and red lines as the phase boundaries for two strong driving fields in \fig{fig:exciton_phase_diagram}(b).
+A prominent feature is the discontinuity of the boundary as $\omega$ is tuned across the resonance, a consequence of the change of the stable orbit of the classical pseudo spin.
+See \apdx{apdx:condensate} for details of the calculation.